w3f/polkadot-wiki/docs/learn/learn-auction.md

 The candle auction on Polkadot is split into two parts: the *opening period* which is in effect immediately after the auction starts.
 This period lasts for one day and eighteen hours and serves as a buffer time for parachain candidates to setup their initial bids, and likely start executing their strategy on how to win the slot auction.
-So during the open phase, bids will continue to be accepted, but later bids have higher probability of losing since they are retroactively determined close moment may be found to have preceded the time that a bid was submitted.
+During the opening phase, bids will continue to be accepted.
+During the ending period, later bids have a higher probability of losing since they are retroactively determined close moment may be found to have preceded the time that a bid was submitted.

 The opening period then transitions into an *ending period* of five days, where the auction is subject to end based on the candle auction mechanism.